newrelic-experimental/nri-universal-discovery/README.md

 - A single Linux VM/Host/Machine to deploy too.
 - New Relic Infrastructure Agent 1.14.2 or above (bundles Flex 1.3.8).
 - Flex 1.3.8 or above.
+- There are no strict requirements on the target remote machines or endpoints to collect from, other then having remote/network access.

 ### Getting started